Kansai is known as a region of contrasts.

 BOOK Tickets to Universal Studios Japan HERE.

-Super Nintendo World is Coming This Summer
+Super Nintendo World is Coming This Year

 It will be the world’s first Nintendo Themed Area - developed at a cost of more than 50 billion yen.
 The park’s current parking area and a part of an area designated for future expansion is being used to accommodate the new area.